Updated: May 9

-‘New year new me’.
-This is a saying I hear often when the threat of a new year approaches.
-I always laugh at these words and bat them away thinking they are nothing but nonsense.
+‘New year new me’ is a saying I often hear when the threat of a new year approaches.
+I tend to childishly sneer at these irritating words and bat them away as nonsense.
 Why does a new year have to be the making of a new you?
-Why can’t you reinvent yourself or better yourself throughout the year rather than waiting for the 1st day of the 1st month?
+Surely reinventing yourself could happen throughout one of the 365 days on offer, rather than putting it on hold until the first day of a new year?

-However, ahem, I do have to admit that 2020 saw me eat my words and laugh in my own face when I heard myself say to a friend; ‘this is going to be my year.
-2020 is going to be the year of me.
-That’s right Jane, new year new me.’
-To which I scoffed, gave myself a mental slap and got on with the day.
-But those words have been playing on my mind the last few weeks and as we head further into the year, I have decided the time has come.
-I have made a promise to myself that this year I will make the changes that I have been putting off and yes, it’s going to be a ‘new year new me’ kind of 2020.
+Wednesday 1st January 2020 saw me eat my own words when I turned to a friend and timidly informed her; ‘this is going to be my year.
+2020 will be the year of me.’
+I quickly retreated, realising how corny and unconvincing I came across, and after giving myself a mental slap, got on with the day.
+But those words have been playing on my mind and as we head further into the year, I confidently made the resolution that 2020 really is going to be a ‘new year new me’ kind of year.

-The past few months my mental health has been pushed to the brink and tested in ways I didn’t think were possible.
-But it shook me up in a positive way and made me realise that the ‘path of life’ is bumpy as hell and can fork off and U-turn without a moment’s hesitation.
-But it’s what you choose to do with it that can make or break you.
-It’s how you choose to let your experiences affect you and it’s how you allow your mental health to work, or resist, in order to get you through whatever is currently happening in your life.
+The past few months my mental health has been pushed to the brink and tested in ways I didn’t think possible.
+After experiencing a few bumpy starts to the year and one or two rocky moments in December, I felt as if I were constantly unravelling at the seams.
+But rather than let it suffocate or torment like it once would, these experiences shook me up in a positive way.
+A hefty reminder that the ‘path of life’ is rough as hell and can fork off and U-turn without a moment’s hesitation, but it’s what you choose to do with it that can make or break you; whether you allow your mental health to work, or resist, in order to get you through whatever haphazardly stumbles your way.

 Below are some helpful numbers should you need to speak to someone and remember, you’re not alone and it really is okay not to be okay.